FAQs for the 36th Space Symposium

 - El Paso County, Colorado Office of Public Health

 Will all tracks still be offered at next in-person event? i.e. Tech Track, Space Law Workshop, Cyber Classified, Space Classified, meals, etc.

 The full scope of the agenda and programming for 36th Space Symposium will be defined in the coming months.
-At this point, we anticipate each of the mentioned programs will occur during our program year, either at Space Symposium or at another time.
+At this point, we do not plan to offer Tech Track or the Space Law Workshop this August.
+We anticipate offering them either later in the year or at the 37th Space Symposium, held April 4–7, 2022.
 See our website at www.spacefoundation.org and www.spacesymposium.org for frequent updates.

 If I transfer my registration fees to the next event and that event ends up getting cancelled or further postponed, will I receive a full refund?